Systems-Biology-Of-Lipid-Metabolism-Lab/LipidA-IDER/README.md

 # Running LipidA-IDER
 ## For generic users (GUI option):
-Upon running [LipidAIDER_GUI.py](LipidAIDER_GUI.py) as seen from Step 3a, there will be a pop-up window that appears like this:
+Upon running [LipidAIDER_GUI.py](LipidAIDER_GUI.py) as seen from Step 3a, there will be a pop-up window that appears as follows:
 <br><img src='/images/init_ss.png' width="800" height="170">